wenbinlu/readarXiv/README.md

 (2) I would like to create a nicer interface with buttons to click, instead of having to use a keyboard while listening.

 (3) The most expensive part of is the text-to-speech conversion using openAI (roughly a few US cents per abstract).
 I hope to replace this part with free TTS codes such as, https://github.com/mozilla/TTS (not sure if this is free) or https://github.com/nateshmbhat/pyttsx3

+(4) Some math expressions need to be processed into plain text.
+For instance, "$\beta/\alpha$" should be 'beta over alpha'.
+This can in principle be done with MathJax.